Digital transformation in healthcare: past, present, and future

 Examples of healthcare companies that have undergone digital transformation

-Healthcare companies are under pressure to digitalize in order to remain competitive.
-Many have digitized specific processes, but few have undergone digital transformation – a comprehensive change in how they operate, enabled by digital technology.
+Healthcare companies are under pressure to digitalize to remain competitive.
+Many have digitized specific processes, but few have undergone comprehensive digital transformation.
 Here are three examples of healthcare companies that have successfully completed digital transformations:

 Kaiser Permanente

-Kaiser Permanente is one of the largest healthcare providers in the US.
-It has over 10 million members and operates over 700 hospitals and clinics.
-In 2015, it launched My Health Manager, an online platform that allows patients to view their medical records, schedule appointments, and message their doctors.
+Kaiser Permanente is one of the largest healthcare providers in the US, with over 10 million members and more than 700 hospitals and clinics.
+In 2015, it launched My Health Manager, an online platform allowing patients to view medical records, schedule appointments, and message doctors.
 The platform has been a huge success, with over 6 million users as of 2019.

 Intermountain Healthcare

-Intermountain Healthcare is a not-for-profit healthcare system based in Utah, USA.
-It has over 30 hospitals and 185 clinics, and serves millions of patients each year.
-In 2017, it launched MyChart, an online platform that allows patients to view their medical records, schedule appointments, and message their doctors.
+Intermountain Healthcare is a not-for-profit healthcare system based in Utah, USA, with over 30 hospitals and 185 clinics, serving millions of patients each year.
+In 2017, it launched MyChart, an online platform for viewing medical records, scheduling appointments, and messaging doctors.
 MyChart has been a huge success, with over 1 million users as of 2019.

 Mayo Clinic